nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for adding notebook is implemented by the `AddNoteCommand` class that extends `Command`.

-Given below is an example usage scenario and how the add notebook mechanism behaves at each step.
+Given below is an example of how the add notebook mechanism behaves at each step.

 1. User inputs `journal notebook n/CS2113` \
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `AddNoteCommand` object.
+2. Create `AddNoteCommand` object.
 3. AddNoteCommand execution. \
    i. `AddNoteCommand` calls `ParserJournal.parseAddNoteCommand(userInput)` which returns the notebook name. \
    ii. `AddNoteCommand` calls `storage.collectionOfNotebooks.addNote(noteName, "none")`.
-Here the parameters are the notebook name and the tag name which is "none" by default. \
+Here the parameters are the notebook name, and the tag name which is "none" by default. \
    iii. `AddNoteCommand` calls `ui.printAddedNoteMessage` and passes in notebook name as parameter to convey successful addition of notebook. iv. `AddNoteCommand` calls `StorageNotes.writeCollectionOfNotebooks(storage.collectionOfNotebooks)` to write the new